microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 For Linux: Run `sudo apt install libpcap-dev`

-For Windows, here are three options:
+For Windows, here are options:
-- Option 1: Run `npcap_install.ps1` in release package, which will automatically install Npcap.
-- Option 2: Install [Npcap](https://npcap.com/) manually, which includes libpcap.
+- Option 1: Install [Npcap](https://npcap.com/), which includes libpcap.
-- Option 3: Install [Wireshark](https://www.wireshark.org/) manually, which includes Npcap.
+- Option 2: Install [Wireshark](https://www.wireshark.org/), which includes Npcap.

 ##### Note: libpcap only need to be installed once, and can be uninstalled after the validation.